Why Do People Read Fiction? Let’s find out.

 To help you visualize the balance of your POV characters, Fictionary shows you how many POV scenes each character has, the order they have the POV, and the percentage of POV scenes compared to other characters.

-Below you can see Kalin Thompson has the most POV scenes (good because she’s the protagonist), Ben has the next (also good because he is her love interest) and so on.
+Below, for my novel DESCENT, you can see Kalin Thompson has the most POV scenes (good because she’s the protagonist), Ben is 3rd (also good because he is her love interest) and so on.
 The initials on the bottom show you the order.
-The green means a character has had 3 scenes in a row where he/she is the POV character.

 What Writers are Saying About StoryTeller!